grounded/afterburner/readme.md

 The building blocks for the Rails Engine universe.
 All the stuff that all of our projects do over and over and in slightly different ways.

-A base framework that exposes useful tools and tries to heal pain points of integrations; eg `will_paginate` and `kaminari` clas so there's a protocol/adapter system to try to prevent that.
+This is a base framework that exposes some useful tools and tries to heal pain points of integrations.
+For example `will_paginate` and `kaminari` clash so there's a protocol/adapter system to try to prevent that.

-Plug and play.
+This is also a work in progress.

 ## Development
 To run the tests: